 Why file a report of sale?

 The report of sale does NOT transfer ownership, but will release you from legal liability if you file the report properly.
 If you do not file a report of sale, you may be held liable for parking tickets, impound fees, and other financial liabilities incurred by the new owner until they transfer the title into their name.
-While you can do this in the office we recommend you do it online for free. https://fortress.wa.gov/dol/rosprod/
+You may file your report of sale for a vehicle online at https://fortress.wa.gov/dol/rosprod/